-These amendments are not applicable to the Group.
+The amendments are not expected to have an impact on the consolidated financial statements.

-Annual improvements to IFRSs (2014 - 2016 Cycle)
+Annual improvements to IFRSs (2015 - 2017 Cycle)

-The following annual improvements to IFRSs are effective for annual reporting periods beginning on or after 1 January 2018.
+The following annual improvements to IFRSs are effective for annual reporting periods beginning on or after 1 January 2019.
 The EU has endorsed the improvements.